Darshan2923/PulsePod/README.md

-With the help of this podcast streaming software, users may enjoy their favourite podcasts on a simple platform.
+A podcast streaming app offers users a user-friendly platform to enjoy their preferred podcasts effortlessly.